 Progression of Reef Check EcoDiver Program

-Fieldwork: Knowledge (e-learning or in-person) component must be completed before starting any fieldwork.
+You must complete and pass the knowledge (e-learning) component before starting any field program.
 At any qualifying field program, you will conduct two open water sessions – either on snorkel or diving depending on location and field program.
 In the first water session, you will be be taken snorkeling or diving to practice identifying the indicators species surveyed in the Reef Check protocol (e.g. fish, marine invertebrates, substrate categories, and coral diseases).
 In the last water session, you will be taken snorkeling or diving to experience conduct a Reef Check transect to evaluate any of the three components: fish communities, marine invertebrates, benthic categories, and or diseases.

 Check off the Join a Field Program tab to find a Reef Check expedition to get your fieldwork experience, or better yet get the experience at your next diving destination!